 Mark W. Howard, Esq., Jones Howard Law, PLLC

-Mr. Howard has nearly 40 years litigation experience successfully defending workers’ compensation, personal injury and insurance coverage claims.
-Since 2010 his practice area of concentration has been defending employers and insurers in Kentucky workers’ compensation claims.
-He received his Bachelor degree in Business Administration with distinction and honors from the University of Kentucky in 1975 and a Juris Doctor degree from the University of Kentucky in 1978.
-He is also admitted to practice in the Federal Courts – Eastern and Western Districts of KY and the U.S. 6th Circuit Court of Appeals.
-He has served the Ky Bar Association in the House of Delegates and as Chairman of the Client Security Fund and was the 2012 recipient of the Bruce Davis “Service to the Bar” award.
-Through the years, he has spoken at numerous seminars for Chase College of Law, University of Ky College of Law, Ky Bar Association, and Ky Chamber of Commerce.
-He is also a co-author in the upcoming new edition of the UK Workers Compensation Handbook.
+Howard has over 35 years’ litigation experience defending workers’ compensation, personal injury and insurance coverage claims.
+His current practice area of concentration is representing employers in Kentucky workers’ compensation claims.
+He received his Bachelor of Science degree in Business Administration with distinction and honors from the University of Kentucky in 1975 and his Juris Doctor degree from the University of Kentucky College of Law in 1978.
+He has been a speaker at numerous CLE seminars on insurance and workers’ compensation law.
+He also served on the Board of Directors of the Northern Kentucky Bar Association and as Chairman of the Client Security Fund Trustees for the Kentucky Bar Association.

-Robert D. Hudson, Esq., Member, Frost Brown Todd LLC
+Robert D. Hudson, Esq., Labor & Employment Attorney, Frost Brown Todd LLC

 A member of Frost Brown Todd LLC, Hudson has over twenty- five years of experience representing management clients in all phases of labor relations.
 His practice includes various aspects of labor and employment consulting for management, equal employment opportunity, legal compliance training, union avoidance, collective bargaining, labor arbitration, and employment litigation.
 He practices nationally before various administrative agencies and courts.
 Hudson’s distinguished service to the business community includes chairing Northern Kentucky’s two largest business organizations.
 He has authored several award-winning business books, including A Better Tomorrow – Fighting for Capitalism and Jobs in the Heartland (Saratoga Press LLC, 2012), Our Best Tomorrow – Students Teaching Capitalism to America (Headline Books 2013), and The HR Lawyer Within You (Saratoga Books 2015).
 Hudson's 2013 business columns were submitted for a Pulitzer Prize and he became an award-winning screenwriter in 2017.

-H. Douglas Jones, Esq., Jones Howard Law, PLLC
+H. Douglas Jones, Esq., Founder and Member-in-Charge, Jones Howard Law, PLLC